leterDieu/Stellarity-mcoc/mkdocs/docs/items/dragonblade.md

 <i class="icon-minecraft icon-minecraft-enchanted-book"></i> The Dragonblade can be enchanted with any Sword enchantment.
 Knockback enchantment further empowers its punch ability.

-<i class="icon-minecraft icon-minecraft-anvil"></i> The Dragonblade is unbreakable and cannot be repaired or fused in an Anvil.
+<i class="icon-minecraft icon-minecraft-anvil"></i> The Dragoblade is unbreakable and cannot be repaired with an Anvil.
+However, <i class="icon-minecraft icon-minecraft-enchanted-book"></i>Enchanted Books can be fused with the Dragonblade to transfer enchantments.

 <br><br>